Huliaipole offensive: Opening advances and crossing of the Yanchur river

+Push towards the Haichur river and approach of the city

 In the final week of October, the Russian army secured the settlements of Pavlivka, Pryvilne and Krasnohirske, all located on the right bank of the Yanchur river.
-Further north, soldiers of the Russian 36th Motorized Rifle Brigade displayed Russian flags over the villages of Vyshneve and Novooleksandrivka, indicating that they are under Russian control.
+Further north, soldiers of the Russian 36th Motor Rifle Brigade displayed Russian flags over the villages of Vyshneve and Novooleksandrivka, indicating that they are under Russian control.
 One week later, Russian forces gained a second foothold across the Yanchur river with the capture of Uspenivka.
-In the days that followed, Russian units of the 37th Motorized Rifle Brigade levelled the frontline along the left bank of the Yanchur river seizing the village of Rybne.
+In the days that followed, Russian units of the 37th Motor Rifle Brigade levelled the frontline along the left bank of the Yanchur river seizing the village of Rybne.
 Due to dense fog and increased pressure, Ukrainian forces withdrew from the settlements of Nove, Novomykolaivka, Novouspenivske, Okhotnyche and Solodke in eastern Zaporizhzhia.
 Ukraine's Southern Defense Forces spokesman Vladyslav Voloshyn told ABC News that Russia launched over 400 artillery strikes per day on Ukrainian positions.
-On 11 November, a 56 year old civilian was killed by a Russian FPV drone in Huliaipole.

-On 11 November, Ukrainian commander-in-chief Oleksandr Syrskyi reported that the situation in the Huliaipole sector had deteriorated, with the "numerically superior" Russian forces capturing three settlements and heavy fighting taking place in Rivnopillia and Yablukove.
-The Ukrainian army pulled back from Rivnopillia on 12 November.
-The day after, DeepStateMap showed that Russian forces had taken control of Rivnopillia and Yablukove located to the northeast of Huliaipole.
-The capture of Rivnopillia gave Russian forces operational room to advance on the city of Huliaipole and the nearby town of Varvarivka.
-On 13 November, Vladyslav Voloshyn reported that Ukrainian Southern Defense Forces had halted the Russian advance against Huliaipole, with clashes around the village of Solodke resulting in Russian losses.
-Fighting in the Huliaipole sector subsequently intensified, with the Russian forces attempting to break through using infantry and motorised rifle units, while increasing artillery bombardment and drone attacks against Ukrainian positions.
-Additional Ukrainain reinforcements to the area stabilised the situation, preventing Russian forces from gaining a foothold in more settlements near Huliaipole.
+Ukrainian commander-in-chief Oleksandr Syrskyi acknowledged that the situation in the Huliaipole sector had deteriorated, with the "numerically superior" Russian forces capturing three settlements and clashing in Rivnopillia and Yablukove.
+Governor Ivan Fedorov reported that a 56-year-old civilian was killed by a Russian FPV drone in Huliaipole.